share this post

 This recipe may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-I love baking grain-free tortillas recipes, and you might already have tried my almond flour tortillas, coconut flour flatbread, or chia seed tortillas.
+I love baking grain-free tortilla recipes, and you might already have tried my almond flour tortillas, coconut flour flatbread, or chia seed tortillas.
+They are great alternatives to the classic 2-ingredient tortillas or my flour tortillas.

 Baking with cassava is another way of getting great healthy flatbread.
 I’ve used this flour for my cassava bread recipe or cassava pancakes.
+Cassava flour is a naturally gluten-free, grain-free flour also approved for a paleo diet.

 While it has more carbs than low-carb flour, it’s still a great alternative for anyone sensitive to wheat or grains.
+So let me show you how to make cassava flour wraps with a few simple ingredients.

 First, gather all the ingredients below to get ready to bake with cassava flour.